Robustness to incorrect system models in stochastic control: Continuity and Robustness in the Fully Observed Case

 In this section, we consider the fully observed case where the controller has direct access to the state variables.
-We present the results for this case separately, since here we cannot utilize the regularity properties of measurement channels which allows for stronger continuity and robustness results even when the kernels converge to a true one weakly or setwise.
-Similar to the discussions related to (\ref{DCOE}), under measurable selection conditions due to weak or strong continuity of transition kernels \cite{HernandezLermaMCP}, for infinite horizon discounted cost problems, optimal policies can be selected from those which are stationary and deterministic.
+We present the results for this case separately, since here we cannot utilize the regularity properties of measurement channels which allows for stronger continuity and robustness results.
+Similar to the discussions related to (\ref{DCOE}) that is as the operator defined in $(\ref{DCOE})$ is a contraction and as it admits a fixed point (value function), under measurable selection conditions due to weak or strong (setwise) continuity of transition kernels \cite[Section 3.3]{HernandezLermaMCP}, for infinite horizon discounted cost problems, optimal policies can be selected from those which are stationary and deterministic.
 Therefore we will restrict the policies to be stationary and deterministic so that $U_t=\gamma(X_t)$ for some measurable function $\gamma$.
 Notice also that fully observed models can be viewed as partially observed with the measurement channel thought to be

-which is only weakly continuous, thus it does not satisfy Assumption \ref{weak:as3}(b).
+which is only weakly continuous, thus it does not satisfy Assumption \ref{weak_assmpChannel}.